 The initiative encourages doctors to prescribe exercise to their patients.
 In the press release, the results of a survey by the ACSM revealed that nearly two-thirds of patients would be more motivated to exercise if advised by their doctor and given additional resources.

-So how can you ensure that this initiative actually allows you to increase your client base with physician networking?
-You can begin with an introductory letter, which should be attached to a business card with full contact information.
+How can personal trainers leverage this initiative in order to increase their client base via physician networking?
+A good place to start is with an introductory letter to local physicians and medical practices, attached to a business card with full contact information.
 Here is an example:

 Dear Dr. _____

-As a wellness professional providing health, nutrition, and fitness services in the ______ community, I offer a complete chronic disease management package for overweight and obese individuals.
+As a health and fitness professional providing health, nutrition, and fitness services in the ______ community, I offer a complete chronic disease management package for overweight and obese individuals.
 This program includes preventive measures for individuals who struggle with excess weight, metabolic syndrome, and resistance to proper exercise.
-My comprehensive approach utilizes a combination of nutritional counseling, lifestyle coaching and exercise program design.
-By adopting a synergestic approach to address the multiple challenges facing the overweight or obese patient, I provide a successful environment for reducing chronic disease risk factors while improving wellness.
+My comprehensive approach utilizes a combination of nutritional counseling, lifestyle coaching, and exercise program design.
+By adopting a synergestic approach to address the multiple challenges facing patients presenting with overweight or obesity, I provide an optimal environment for reducing chronic disease risk factors while improving wellness.

 I use the following procedures in my approach: